Maximus7474/mps-vehiclepersist/README.md

 # When to save the vehicles
 set persistvehicles:useTxAdminEvent 1 # 0 will only save on resource stop, 1 will save on resource stop (default option)

+# Run a version check on resource start
+set persistvehicles:versioncheck 1 # 0 disables, 1 enables it
 ```

 ### Instalation